seathasky/FF14-MAC_ModSupport/README.md

 ![step21](https://i.imgur.com/wygSZWz.png)

 ------------------------------------------------------------------------------------------------------------
-then repeat 2, by installing direct x for modern games, dxvk (builtin), and the ffxivsetup.exe as a bare minimum.

 ------------------------------------------------------------------------------------------------------------
 **STEP 3:** Go to your bottle folder @ Users/USERNAME/Library/Application Support/Crossover/Bottles/YOURBOTTLENAME/ and open "CXBOTTLE.CONF" with a text editor and add these env variables, the section is at the very bottom of the config file.
 I highlighted in red in this image what needs to be added: